 May First is an international organization - we have members from all over the world and welcome anyone no matter where you live.

 However, May First started in the United States and most members are based in the US.
-In 2011, the historic Mexican alternative Internet provider LaNeta decided to stop providing hosting services and asked if May First would consider absorbing their members.
+In 2011, the historic Mexican alternative Internet provider LaNeta decided to stop providing hosting services and asked if May First would consider integrating their members.
 We agreed, and the LaNeta members approved, resulting in our first substantial number of members from a country other then the US (about 20%).

-This arrangment aligned with our organization’s political vision - not only the idea that borders do not stop our movement building, but specifically recognizing the importance of the relationship between the movements of the US and Mexico, given the border, the economic pressures, xenophobia and racism that have distorted this relationship.
+This arrangement aligned with our organization’s political vision - not only the idea that borders do not stop our movement building, but specifically recognizing the importance of the relationship between the movements of the US and Mexico, given the border, the economic pressures, xenophobia and racism that have distorted this relationship.

 Although Mexican members are members just like anyone else, we have included in our by-laws a provision to reserve a number of board members from Mexico proportionate to the representation of Mexican members in our membership.